timemod/cbsots/README.md

 ![70076NED\_Topic](cbsots/vignettes/fig/70076NED_reorder.png)

-This order can be changed: mouse the mouse cursor to the button `GoederenEnDiensten`, then press the left mouse button and drag it to the right of button `Topic`.
+This ordering the these buttons can be changed: mouse the mouse cursor to the button `GoederenEnDiensten`, then press the left mouse button and drag it to the right of button `Topic`.
 Now you can release the button.
-The result is that the `Topic` button appears first. the ordering of the Buttons is reversed.
+The result is that the `Topic` button appears to left of de `GoederenEnDiensten` button.
 Then the timeseries names would become `vic___`, `vic_di`, etc.

+#### Saving changes

+A note: to save any changes made in the timeseries table, press the button “Save” to the left.
+The Shiny App does not automatically save changed.

 ## Function get\_ts